 For many organizations, the level of assurance regarding an individual's data that comes from a government-issued digital credential is foundational to their services.
+This on-boarding process is further complicated when remote (such as a user submitting information via a digital app) where an image of the government issued document is used along with a (presumed) live image of the (presumed) authorized document holder to bind the presenter to the document.
+How the document is authenticated and how the subject is identified as live and legitimate is risk-based.
 When an organization is held to specific legal requirements, such as assessing minimum age or residency, these credentials are the most valuable and perhaps only viable option.
-Even for unregulated use cases, the default is often for businesses to request user's present government-issued identity documents.6
+Even for unregulated use cases, the default is often for businesses to request user's present government-issued identity documents.6 In the US, the REAL ID Act of 2005 was legislated to get "Improved Security for Drivers' Licenses and Personal Identity Cards" and includes the requirement to "...verify, with the issuing agency, the issuance, validity, and completeness of each document required to be presented by the person ..." not just look at security features - go back to the issuing agency to verify legitimacy.7

 In a paper-based environment, however, ascertaining such specific data is a fairly heavy-weight mechanism that reveals far more than just the data actually required for the situation.
 Verifying that an individual is of legal age to purchase cigarettes includes not only a specific date of birth, but also a legal name, address, and a government-issued identifier like a social security or driver's license number.
-The system supports little in the way of privacy and is demonstrably prone to fraud.
-Still, those weaknesses are understood, whereas the new risks and challenges posed by digital credentials are just starting to register as topics to consider.
+The system supports little in the way of privacy and is demonstrably prone to fraud.8 Still, those weaknesses are understood, whereas the new risks and challenges posed by digital credentials are just starting to register as topics to consider.9